znsio/specmatic-documentation/Features.md

 ## Backward Compatibility Testing

-Given an older and a newer contract, Qontract will spin up a stub of the new one, and run the old in test mode against it.
+Given an older and a newer contract, Specmatic will spin up a stub of the new one, and run the old in test mode against it.
 If all the tests pass, the new contract is considered backward compatible with the old.

 ## Versioning

-Qontract provides various tools that enable you to version your contracts.
+Specmatic provides various tools that enable you to version your contracts.

 ## Support for Callbacks

-Qontract enables contract testing for async callbacks with the help of Qontract's stub mode.
+Specmatic enables contract testing for async callbacks with the help of Specmatic's stub mode.

-## Converting from Postman to Qontract
+## Converting from Postman to Specmatic

-Qontract can read a Postman file and convert it into a Qontract file.
+Specmatic can read a Postman file and convert it into a Specmatic file.
 It will work even without Postman examples, by using the Postman request to query the service.